-CSS Insight projects a large proportion of future wearables growth to be driven by a rise in smart analogue watches.
+A large proportion of future wearables growth will be driven by a rise in smart analogue watches.
 Existing manufacturers are expected to broaden their product offering, while traditional watchmakers will enter this space as they try to cling on to their share of the global market.

 If you want smart tracking along with self-expression, look no further than the Nokia Steel HR.

-This means you can expect to get information on steps, distance, calories, activity and sleep.
+You can expect to get information on steps, distance, calories, activity and sleep.
 The main novelty for an analogue type device is the addition of heart rate monitoring.
 Real-time heart rate info is displayed on the watch during your exercise, and more detailed info including time spent in heart rate zones can be seen in the app.
 The watch also tracks resting heart rate, one of the most important metrics to assess overall health over time.
-Its swim-proof too.
+Its swim-proof, too.

 The rechargeable battery will keep Steel HR going for up to 25 days, the best battery life for a heart monitoring activity tracker available.
 After that, it will keep plodding along for another 20 days with limited functionality in power save mode.

-This is a pretty feature packed device.
-Typically, hybrid watches try and keep things simple and only dish out the basics in terms of activity tracking, but Vivomove HR is different.
+This is a one of the most feature packed hybrids out there.
+Such devices typically try and keep things simple, but Vivomove HR is different.

-The original Vivomove features two bars on the screen that allow you to view you step progress and inactivity at a glance.
-The second generation device goes a step further by actually adding a stunning 9.6 mm x 19.2 mm OLED display to the face of the watch.
+Its predecessor features two bars on the screen that allow you to view you step progress and inactivity at a glance.
+The second generation gizmo goes further by actually adding a stunning 9.6 mm x 19.2 mm OLED display to the face of the watch.

 As the name implies, the device throws heart rate tracking into the mix.
-In addition to the optical heart rate sensor, under the hood you will find an accelerometer, barometric altimeter and ambient light sensor.
+Under the hood you’ll also find an accelerometer, barometric altimeter and ambient light sensor.

-In terms of fitness tracking, you will get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
-Your fitness data is automatically uploaded to the accompanying Garmin Connect app.
+In terms of fitness tracking, you’ll get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
 The heart rate sensor will keep tabs on your resting heart rate, and you can use it to monitor which zone you are in when you heart rate zone train.
 There is also Garmin Move IQ which can recognize and log movements for certain activities.